NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Pre_Release_QC.md

 #### Toolbar

-The toolbar available at the top of all pages in the GDC AWG Portal provides convenient navigation links to various pages.
+The toolbar available at the top of all pages in the GDC Pre-Release Data Portal provides convenient navigation links to various pages.

 The left portion of this toolbar provides access to the __Projects Page__ and __Repository Page__:

 [![GDC Data Portal Toolbar (Left)](images/AWG_Left_Toolbar.png)](images/AWG_Left_Toolbar.png "Click to see the full image.")

-The right portion of this toolbar provides access to [quick search](#quick-search), [authentication functions](5_Authentication.md), the [cart](4_Cart.md), and the GDC Apps menu:
+The right portion of this toolbar provides access to [quick search](#quick-search), [authentication functions](Pre_Release_QC/#authentication), the [cart](Pre_Release_QC/#cart-and-file-download), and the GDC Apps menu:

 [![GDC Data Portal Toolbar (Left)](images/AWG_Right_Toolbar.png)](images/AWG_Right_Toolbar.png "Click to see the full image.")